-For this paper we compare our results from Taman Peninsula with data from other places in the Black Sea area.
-Over the last years we have carried out several corings in different geoarchives of the study area (fig. 2).
-Archival material collected at the end of the 1960s by E.N.
-Nevesky (1967) for the Russian Shirshov Institute of Oceanology was used as well.
-This material was kindly given to us by Professor L.A.
-Nevesky
+This paper compares results from Taman Peninsula with data from other places in the Black Sea area.
+Over the last years, several cores have been obtained from different geoarchives of the study area (Fig. 2).
+Archival material collected at the end of the 1960s by Nevessky (1967) for the Russian Shirshov Institute of Oceanology was used as well.
+This material was kindly provided by Professor Nevessky.

-4.1 Corings
+4.1.
+Cores

-The corings (fig. 2) were done with the percussion coring device Cobra 248 of Atlas Copco Co. using augerheads with diameters of 6, 5 and 3.6 cm, respectively.
+The cores (Fig. 2) were done with the percussion coring device Cobra 248 of Atlas Copco Co. using augerheads with diameters of 6 cm, 5 cm and 3.6 cm, respectively.
 A maximum depth of 12 m below present surface (b.s.) was reached.
 The coring strategy was based on transects through nearshore geoarchives, chosen by field survey and supported by satellite image interpretation.
 Position and elevation of each coring site were measured by DGPS with a vertical resolution of less than 2 cm (Leica Geosystems Co.; Leica 530 SR).
-On site, the vibracores were studied for colour (MUNSELL Soil Color Charts), grain size, roundness and texture as well as for macrofaunal and -floral remains.
-Former fieldwork carried out by Nevesky (1967) was integrated.
+On site, the vibracores were studied for colour (Munsell Soil Color Charts), grain size, roundness and texture as well as for macrofaunal and -floral remains.
+Former fieldwork carried out by Nevessky (1967) was integrated.